 "Dr. Chan has performed 5 surgeries on me so far.
 He not only does amazing work, he is the most caring physician I've ever known.
 No matter how busy he is, each patient feels like they are his only one.
 He is careful, comforting and highly competent."- Anonymous / RateMDs / Oct 30, 2014

-The procedure may either be performed on the upper eyelid only or the lower lid, or both.
-There will be a difference in approaches when it comes to the upper and lower eyelids but the method is similar; removing any loose skin or tissue, and extracting or repositioning the fat deposit.
-There will also be separate incisions spots.
-It is important to understand that this will not help with other cosmetic issues such as crow’s feet, wrinkles or dark circles.
+The procedure may either be performed on the upper eyelid, the lower eyelid, or both.
+There will be a difference in approaches when it comes to the upper and lower eyelids but the method is similar: removing any loose skin or tissue and extracting or repositioning the fat deposit.
+There will be separate incisions spots.
+It is important to understand that this will not help with other cosmetic issues such as crow’s feet, wrinkles, or dark circles.
 The results of an eyelid surgery are fairly isolated within the upper and lower lid section only.
-There are other procedures that can be combined, for example the use of BOTOX®, to create a maximized outcome.
+There are other procedures that can be combined.
+For example, BOTOX® can be used to ensure a maximized outcome.

 Upper Eyelid Surgery

 The most common problem with the upper eyelid is excess skin that droops and hangs over the eyes.
 Not only does this look unappealing, but it can also obstruct vision for a patient.
-The doctor will create an incision along the natural fold of the eyelid and extract any excess fat and tissue to remove any bulges.
-Once done, excess skin will also be trimmed and the cut will be closed with fine sutures.
-There are cases when fat tissues are only repositioned instead of excised.
+The doctor will create an incision along the natural fold of the eyelid and extract excess fat and tissue to remove any bulges.
+Once done, excess skin will be trimmed and the cut will be closed with fine sutures.
+There are cases when fat tissues are merely repositioned, instead of excised.

 Lower Eyelid Surgery